 “Richard Mann has a tremendous reservoir of higher education and business experience that will bear directly on some of the most important administrative challenges facing Carolina today,” said Chancellor James Moeser.
 “He is smart, savvy and exceptionally well-qualified to assume a major leadership role at a time when we are working hard to make excellent progress toward the University’s strategic priorities.”

-The chancellor emphasized Mann’s 36 years of experience in finance and information technology.
+The chancellor emphasized Mann’s 36 years of experience in financial affiliate program and information technology.
 He has held comparable jobs at SUNY-Stony Brook and the University of Kansas since 1976 and oversaw a multi-campus administrative information system at the University of Illinois.

 Moeser said that Mann’s experience correlated directly with key opportunities facing UNC: completion of an ambitious capital construction program, the development of Carolina North, the enterprise resources planning process, participation in the Advisory Committee on Efficiency and Effectiveness (PACE) initiated by UNC President Erskine Bowles ’67, and enhanced town-gown relations.